the-events-calendar/event-tickets/readme.txt

 * Tweak - Add class to wrapper div around ticket controls in admin [127193]
 * Tweak - Reduced file size by removing .po files and directing anyone creating or editing local translations to translate.wordpress.org
 * Tweak - Modify methods to check for a post id of 0 to prevent PHP notices [128346]
+* Fix - Correct two places where the translation domain was incorrect.
+Thanks to @cfaria for the catch! []

 = [4.10.6] 2019-05-23 =